GovTechSG/purple-a11y/INSTALLATION.md

 ```

  * Type in the following commands into the window.
-The following commands will navigate your Terminal window to the `purple-hats` sub-directory and initiate a scan
+The following commands will navigate your Command Prompt window to the `purple-hats` sub-directory and initiate a scan
 ```
 cd purple-hats
 node index